 This is the simplest and easiest way for a fleet to cut fuel costs and unnecessary emissions.
-It causes engine wear and tear and noise pollution and instructing drivers to turn off the engine whenever possible is encouraged to avoid long idling periods.
+It causes engine wear and tear, noise pollution, and instructing drivers to turn off the engine whenever possible, is encouraged.

-Installing the Samlex America EVO™ Inverter/Charger Series in your fleet is an excellent way to allow work truck operators to use AC powered tools of their trade or take other comforts of the home on the road without having to run their vehicle.
+Installing the Samlex America EVO™ Inverter/Charger Series in your fleet is an excellent way to allow work truck operators to use AC-powered tools of their trade or take other comforts of the home on the road without having to run their vehicle.
 The EVO™ Inverter/Charger is a pure sine wave inverter, battery charger and transfer switch all-in-one unit.
-When working in remote locations, the EVO™ will convert DC power from the battery bank into clean, efficient electricity for tools, laptops and electronic devices.
-When utility power is available, the transfer switch that is built into the unit automatically draws on that AC power and charges the battery back-up.
-It also comes with a solar DC input so if you have portable solar kit, like our MSK Series, you can set it up to charge while you are working.
+When working in remote locations out of a work truck or work van, the EVO™ will convert DC power from the battery bank into clean, efficient electricity for tools, laptops and electronic devices.
+When utility power is available, the transfer switch that is built into the unit automatically draws on that AC power and charges the battery back up.
+It also comes with a solar DC input so if you have a portable solar kit, like our MSK Series, you can set it up to charge while you are working.
 The return on investment (ROI) and green energy benefits make this product an easy decision.